SAP-samples/teched2025-AI166/exercises/ex1/README.md

 ## Summary

-You've now leveraged J4C to conclude on using MDK to build your mobile application.
+You've now leveraged Joule for Consultants to conclude on using MDK to build your mobile application.

 ## Navigation
 | Previous| Next |